 Learning how to qualify for unemployment in South Carolina can be complicated, but the guidelines below can help unemployed individuals develop a general understanding.
 Unemployment applicants will meet state qualifications for unemployment in SC if they meet the following criteria:

-• Are currently unemployed or working part-time and receiving weekly wages that are less than their benefit amount.
+- Currently unemployed or working part-time and receiving weekly wages that are less than their benefit amount

-• Actively search for work and report their efforts to the department.
+- Actively searching for work and reporting their efforts to the department

-• Report to their local SC Works center, if required.
+- Reporting to their local SC Works center, if required

 In addition to the above requirements, your eligibility for unemployment in SC will be negatively impacted if you were discharged for any of the reasons listed below: